This page covers the history of the seniors competitions and provides information regarding format and regulations covering each event.

 Club Pro David Raitt provided this magnificent trophy in 2008 to be competed for by local clubs.
 The original winners were Hinckley G.C. and despite home advantage Whetstone have previously only won in 2009, & 2013.
 Beedles Lake won the 2015 and 2016 events.
-Ullesthorpe triumphed in 2017.
-Winners in 2018p Whetstone Golf Club
+Ullesthorpe triumphed in 2017. and the winners in 2018 and 2019 were Whetstone Golf Club again

-At least four drives by each member of the team must be used during the course of the round: At least four drives hit by Player A, four by Player B, and so on.
+At least four drives by each member of the team must be used during the course of the round: A

-Introduced in 1994, the Grandee has quite a chequered history and was purchasd by the nucleus of the sections founding fathers.
+Introduced in 1994, the Grandee has quite a chequered history and was purchased by the nucleus of the sections founding fathers.
 Before the seniors section became a recognised sub section of the club, a handful of retired members met for a game.
-They would throw a few pounds into the odd competition organised amongst themselves and any surplus added to a kitty.
-The club committe 0f the day questioned the principle of this and it is thought may have had eyes on the growing pot of money.
-The grandees, a name suggested by Pauline Napleton and adopted, were anxious that the money they put in stayed with them and after occassionaly heated different points of view were expressed, they went out and bought the trophy.
+They would throw a few pounds into the odd competition organised among themselves and any surplus added to a kitty.
+The club committee of the day questioned the principle of this and it is thought may have had eyes on the growing pot of money.
+The grandees, a name suggested by Pauline Napleton and adopted, were anxious that the money they put in stayed with them and after occasionally heated different points of view were expressed, they went out and bought the trophy.